-Over the period 2006–2016, inland freight transport in the EU-28 grew at a slower pace than the gross domestic product (GDP) at constant prices.
-Figure 2 shows that the ratio of these two values was 9.6 % lower in 2016 than in 2006.
+Over the period 2007-2017, inland freight transport in the EU grew at a slower pace than the gross domestic product (GDP) at constant prices.
+Figure 2 shows that the ratio of these two values was 9.9 % lower in 2017 than in 2007.

-Comparing with the situation in 2006, Denmark and Slovenia recorded the greatest increases in inland freight transport relative to GDP, with their indices 15 % and 6 % higher in 2016 than 10 years earlier, respectivly.
-By contrast, the ratio of inland freight transport to GDP fell most in Estonia (-62 %), Ireland (-53 %), Romania (-43 %) and Cyprus (-42 %).
+Compared with the situation in 2007, Slovenia and Poland recorded the greatest increases in inland freight transport relative to GDP, with their indices 13.6 % and 9.8 % higher in 2017 than 10 years earlier, respectively.
+By contrast, the ratio of inland freight transport to GDP fell the most in Estonia (-57.0 %), Ireland (-56.2 %) and Romania (-46.6 %).

 It should be noted that these road freight statistics are based on worldwide movements of vehicles registered in the reporting country (‘nationality principle’).
-Among the EU Member States, road freight transport relative to population size was highest in Luxembourg, where, on average, 16 020 tonne-kilometres (tkm) of freight were transported by road for each inhabitant in 2016.
-This was 48 % higher than the next highest level of road freight transport per inhabitant, recorded in Lithuania (10 799 tkm).
+Among the EU Member States, road freight transport relative to population size was the highest in Luxembourg, where, on average, 15 786 tonne-kilometres of freight were transported by road for each inhabitant in 2017.
+This was 57 % higher than the next highest level of road freight transport per inhabitant, recorded in Lithuania (10 073 tonne-kilometres) (Table 1).

-The split between national and international road freight varied considerably across the Member States (see Figure 3).
-In 2016, the highest proportions of national road freight transport were recorded in Cyprus (97.3 %) and the United Kingdom (96.4 %), while shares in France, Sweden and Finland were also above 90 %.
-By contrast, thirteen of the Member States reported that the majority of the goods transported by vehicles registered in their Member State had taken place on foreign road networks.
-The share of international road freight transport in total road freight was particularly high in Lithuania (90.4 %), Slovenia (88.6 %), Luxembourg (87.2 %), Slovakia (84.2 %), and Latvia (80.3 %).
+The split between national and international road freight varied considerably across the Member States (Figure 3).
+In 2017, the highest proportions of national road freight transport were recorded in Cyprus (97.1 %) and the United Kingdom (95.7 %), while shares in Finland, France and Sweden were also above 90 %.
+By contrast, fourteen Member States reported that the majority of the goods transported by vehicles registered in their Member State had taken place on foreign road networks.
+The share of international road freight transport in total road freight was particularly high in Lithuania (91.9 %), Slovenia (88.9 %), Luxembourg (87.1 %) and Slovakia (82.1 %).

-About 15.2 million tonnes of air freight was carried through airports within the EU-28 in 2016.
-Airports in Germany dealt with 4.5 million tonnes of air freight, considerably more than in any other EU Member State (see Figure 4); France and the United Kingdom had the second and third highest amounts of air freight, both at 2.5 million tonnes.
-Some of the smaller Member States are relatively specialised in air freight, notably all of the Benelux countries, and in particular, Luxembourg, which ranked as the seventh largest air freight transporter among the Member States.
+About 16.3 million tonnes of air freight was carried through airports within the EU in 2017.
+Airports in Germany dealt with 4.7 million tonnes of air freight, considerably more than in any other EU Member State (Figure 4).
+The United Kingdom and France had the second and third highest amounts of air freight, with 2.7 and 2.5 million tonnes, respectively.
+Some of the smaller EU Member States are relatively specialised in air freight, notably all of the Benelux countries, in particular Luxembourg, which ranked as the seventh largest air freight transporter among the EU Member States.

-Maritime ports in the EU-28 handled 3.9 billion tonnes of seaborne goods in 2016.
-This was almost exactly the same volume as ten years before, with only a marginal increase of 0.01 % when compared directly with 2006.
-However, this masks large variations within the period; the volume of seaborne goods handled in 2016 represented an increase of 11.4 % compared with 2009 (when a low point was reached during the global financial and economic crisis).
-Sea ports in the Netherlands handled close to 600 million tonnes of goods in 2016, while in the United Kingdom the level was close to 500 million tonnes.
-In Italy and Spain, the volume of freight handled in their ports was also in excess of 450 million tonnes (see Figure 5).
-These four EU Member States collectively handled more than half (51.4 %) of the EU-28’s seaborne freight.
+Maritime ports in the EU handled almost 4.0 billion tonnes of seaborne goods in 2017.
+This was almost exactly the same volume as ten years before, with only a marginal decrease of 0.1 % when compared directly with 2007.
+Sea ports in the Netherlands handled close to 600 million tonnes of goods in 2017, while in the United Kingdom and Italy the level was close to 490 million tonnes; in Spain, the volume of freight handled in Spanish ports exceeded 470 million tonnes (Figure 5).
+These four EU Member States collectively handled more than half (51 %) of the EU’s seaborne freight.

 Source data for tables and graphs